DariusGarcia/BullBear-draft/README.md

 # BullBear

-### BullBear is a React wep app that lets users add stocks from the S&P500 to their own personal watch list.
+### BullBear is a React web app that lets users add stocks from the S&P500 to their own personal watch list.

 ### User Stories